genie-team/graphql-genie/docs/GraphQLGenieAPI.md

 }
 // All default to true
 interface GenerateConfig {
-    generateGetAll?: boolean; // GraphQL API will have a Query to get all of a type, with filters generateCreate?: boolean; // GraphQL API will have a Mutation to create new data of each type generateUpdate?: boolean; // GraphQL API will have a Mutation to update data of each type generateDelete?: boolean; // GraphQL API will have a Mutation to delete data of each type generateUpsert?: boolean; // GraphQL API will have a Mutation to upsert data of each type generateConnections?: boolean; // GraphQL API will have a Query to get all of a type, with filters, that returns a Connection rather than simple array
+	  generateGetOne?: boolean; // GraphQL API will have a singular queries using unique fields generateGetAll?: boolean; // GraphQL API will have a Query to get all of a type, with filters generateCreate?: boolean; // GraphQL API will have a Mutation to create new data of each type generateUpdate?: boolean; // GraphQL API will have a Mutation to update data of each type generateDelete?: boolean; // GraphQL API will have a Mutation to delete data of each type generateUpsert?: boolean; // GraphQL API will have a Mutation to upsert data of each type generateConnections?: boolean; // GraphQL API will have a Query to get all of a type, with filters, that returns a Connection rather than simple array generateMigration?: boolean //a Query exportData and a Mutation importData will be created }
-}
 ```